Sierra Leone: One-party state and dawn of the 'Republic' (1968–1991)

+Stevens was a close ally of Guinean president Ahmed Sékou Touré to the point where there was talk of unification between the two countries.
+Shortly after the 1971 coup, Sierra Leone and Guinea signed a defense agreement, and Guinean troops were stationed in the country to protect Stevens' government.
+These troops would remain until 1974.

 In April 1971, a new republican constitution was adopted under which Stevens became president.
 In the 1972 by-elections, the opposition SLPP complained of intimidation and procedural obstruction by the APC and militia.
 These problems became so severe that the SLPP boycotted the 1973 general election; as a result, the APC won 84 of the 85 elected seats.

-An alleged plot to overthrow President Stevens failed in 1974 and its leaders were executed.
-In mid-1974, Guinean soldiers, as requested by Stevens, were stationed in the country to help maintain his hold on power, as Stevens was a close ally of then-Guinean president Ahmed Sékou Touré.
+An alleged plot to overthrow President Stevens failed in 1974 and its leaders were executed in July 1975.
 In March 1976, Stevens was elected without opposition to a second five-year term as president.
-On 19 July 1975, 14 senior army and government officials were executed after being convicted of attempting a coup to topple Stevens's government.

 In 1977, a nationwide student demonstration against the government disrupted Sierra Leone's politics.
 The demonstration was quickly put down by the army and Stevens's personal Special Security Division (SSD), a heavily armed paramilitary force he had created to protect him and maintain his hold on power.
 SSD officers were loyal to Stevens and were deployed across the country to clamp down on any rebellion or protest against his government.
 A general election was called later that year in which corruption was again endemic; the APC won 74 seats and the SLPP 15.
 In 1978, the APC-dominant parliament approved a new constitution making the country a one-party state.
 The 1978 constitution made the APC the only legal political party in Sierra Leone.
 This move led to another major demonstration against the government in many parts of the country, which was also put down by the army and the SSD force.

 Stevens is generally criticised for dictatorial methods and government corruption, but he kept the country stable and from collapsing into civil war.
 He created government institutions still in use.
 Stevens reduced ethnic polarisation in government by incorporating members of various ethnic groups into his all-dominant APC government.